subrat2805/Kubernetes_Ubuntu/README.md

     >Master: t2.medium (2 CPUs and 2GB Memory)
     >Worker Nodes: t2.medium

-1. Open Below ports in the Security Group.
+1. Open the Below ports in the Security Group and launch all the instances with the same security groups
    #### Master node:
     `6443
     32750